-Which city is cheaper, Asheville or Tallahassee?
+Which place is cheaper, Asheville or Tallahassee?

 These are the overall average travel costs for the two destinations.